Who May Apply: Open to all qualified applicants

 Why Work For Us

-Diverse Workforce Our differences make us stronger and leveraging them helps us create a workforce where everyone can thrive.
+Our differences make us stronger and leveraging them helps us create a workforce where everyone can thrive.
 The State of Minnesota is an equal opportunity employer.
 We are committed to embedding diversity, equity, inclusion, and accessibility at our workplace.
-We do this by developing strong leaders and advocates, increasing cultural competence, and understanding among all employees, and removing institutional barriers and attitudes that prevent employees from advancing as far as their talents will take them.
-We prohibit discrimination and harassment of any kind based on race, color, creed, religion, national origin, sex (including pregnancy, childbirth and related medical conditions), marital status, familial status, receipt of public assistance, membership or activity in a local human rights commission, disability, genetic information, sexual orientation, gender expression, gender identity, or age.
+We do this by developing strong leaders and advocates, increasing cultural competence, fostering understanding among all employees, and removing institutional barriers and attitudes that prevent employees from advancing as far as their talents will take them.
+We prohibit discrimination and harassment of any kind based on race, color, creed, religion, national origin, sex (including pregnancy, childbirth, and related medical conditions), marital status, familial status, receipt of public assistance, membership or activity in a local human rights commission, disability, genetic information, sexual orientation, gender expression, gender identity, or age.

 Our benefits aim to balance four key elements that make life and work meaningful: health and wellness, financial well-being, professional development, and work/life harmony.
 As an employee, your benefits may include: